OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-24.md

 ## Proverbs 24:33

-A little sleep, a little slumber, a little folding of the hands to rest—
+A bit of sleep, a bit of slumber, a slight folding of the hands to rest—

 ## Proverbs 24:34